💚 Free Sample with Every Order! 💚

 2. Mix Dry Ingredients: In a large mixing bowl, whisk together the einkorn flour and sea salt.

-4. Incorporate Add-Ins: Gently fold in the chopped olives and rosemary until evenly distributed throughout the dough.
+4. Incorporate Add-Ins: Gently fold in the chopped olives and rosemary until evenly distributed throughout the dough. (or you may flatten out your dough and add olives and herbs as i have done in the photo below).

 Step 2: Kneading and First Rise